Skip to content

 • Vault v1 and VaultUnlocked v2 providers

-• PlaceholderAPI expansion
+• PlaceholderAPI expansion (non-blocking snapshots in lazy mode)

 • OpenEcoApi for addon integrations